-1,639,200 restricted share units were granted to Named Executive Officers during the year ended March 31, 2023, of which 464,767 vested during the year ended March 31, 2023.
-4,000 restricted share units that were previously granted to Named Executive Officers vested during the year ended March 31, 2023.
-The Corporation notes that the sharebased awards to Mr. Holmes during 2023 were made in recognition of significant contributions since 2018, in which he did not receive salary while serving as interim CEO.
-Mr. Holmes did not earn a salary while Interim CEO and Executive Chairman for all of the 2018, 2019, 2020, 2021, 2022 and 2023 fiscal periods, and all compensation is paid in his capacity as a director.
-The Compensation Committee noted that in the most recent completed financial year, following a review of the compensation practices of the above Peer Group, it was determined to make an RSU award to Mr. Frank Holmes in remuneration for prior years of service, during which he took on executive duties and navigated the company through a bear market, completed acquisitions of data centres in New Brunswick (Atlantic Datacentre) and Quebec (Lachute Datacentre), built competitive revenues and cash flows relative to the Peer Group, but did not receive compensation for his role as Chief Executive Officer.
+Incentive Plan Awards - Value Vested or Earned During the Year based awards to Mr. Holmes during the 2023 fiscal period were made in recognition of significant contributions since 2018, in which he did not receive salary while serving as interim CEO.
+Mr. Holmes did not earn a salary while Interim CEO and Executive Chairman for all of the 2018, 2019, 2020, 2021, 2022, 2023, and 2024 fiscal periods, and all compensation is paid in his capacity as a director.
+The Compensation Committee noted that in the most recent completed financial year, following a review of the compensation practices of the above Peer Group, it was determined to make an RSU award to Mr. Holmes in remuneration for prior years of service, during which he took on executive duties and navigated the company through a bear market, completed acquisitions of data centres in New Brunswick (Atlantic Datacentre) and Quebec (Lachute Datacentre), built competitive revenues and cash flows relative to the Peer Group, but did not receive compensation for his role as Chief Executive Officer.
 In particular, under the leadership of Mr. Holmes, the Compensation Committee noted that in comparison to the Peer Group, the Corporation established high levels of Bitcoin mined per Exahash, low levels of general and administrative expenses per Bitcoin mined and minimal levels or share dilution.
 See note (8) to the Summary Compensation Table above for a description regarding the fair value calculation for these RSUs, which the Board believes is commensurate with compensation awarded by industry peers.